-If you walk into a dealership these days, some salespeople will be all too willing to sell you a bike you shouldn’t buy for your first one.
-When looking for my first bike I was told things like, “We’ll show you how to ride it in the alley,” or “Let’s get your credit approved and you can own this thing in 20 minutes!” while looking at models I had no business considering for a starter bike.
-Do your own research and don’t rely on salespeople to safely guide your decision making.
+If you walk into a dealership, some salespeople will be all too willing to sell you a bike you shouldn’t buy for your first one.
+When looking for my first bike I was told things like, “We’ll show you how to ride it in the alley,” or “Let’s get your credit approved and you can own this thing in 20 minutes!”
+Not to mention the salesperson was taking about models I had no business considering for a starter bike.
+Do a little research and don’t rely on salespeople to safely guide your decision making, because they don’t always have your safety in mind.

 So what makes a good starter bike?